At The University of Oklahoma

 Once students are admitted to a degree college, they are advised either by academic counselors in the college office or by professional or faculty advisors in the department in which they are majoring.

-In addition to formal academic advising, students may select from a wide variety of additional counseling and support services, including workshops offered by the Assessment Center, Learning Center, and the Center for Student Life; individual career advising by Career Services; and academic assistance through the Writing Center and several tutoring programs.
+In addition to formal academic advising, students may select from a wide variety of additional counseling and support services, including workshops offered by the Assessment Center, Learning Center, and the Center for Student Life; major and career assessments by the Center for Major and Career Exploration; individual career assistance by Career Services; and academic assistance through the Writing Center and several tutoring programs.